Marites D. Vitug: Career

 Vitug began her journalism career in the early 1980s, writing for the daily business newspaper Business Day (now BusinessWorld).
-Vitug cites the assassination of Benigno Aquino Jr. on August 21, 1983 as what prompted her to cover political issues and events such as insurgencies and protests, with the publisher of Business Day adding a political section to the paper.
+Vitug cites the assassination of Benigno Aquino Jr. on August 21, 1983, as what prompted her to cover political issues and events such as insurgencies and protests, with the publisher of Business Day adding a political section to the paper.
 The first major figure she covered was Jose W. Diokno beginning 1983, whom she claimed to literally follow for three years from his home in New Manila, Quezon City to his leadership of the first street parliamentarian coalition, the "Justice for Aquino, Justice for all" or JAJA, until his last year before passing, which she deemed a second education.
+In April 1985, Vitug received a News Reporting award at the 9th Catholic Mass Media Awards for her work in Business Day during 1984.

 Vitug's first book, titled Power from the Forest: The Politics of Logging, was published in 1993 by the Philippine Center for Investigative Journalism.
 She founded with fellow journalist Glenda Gloria the weekly news magazine Newsbreak, with its first issue released on January 24, 2001.

 Vitug is currently the editor-at-large of the Filipino news site Rappler.